Healthy Homes Assessment Mount Victoria

 Mount Victoria Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Mount Victoria and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Mount Victoria and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023

-• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024